top of page

 Another name for the third phase of the commercial internet, circa present day.
 Powered by blockchain networks and also known as the read write own era.

-Cryptographic techniques that can prove a claim is true while revealing no other information other than that the claim is true.
-Zero knowledge proofs can compress and control access to information, which has useful applications for blockchain network scalability, privacy, and regulatory compliance.
+ZK cryptographic techniques that can prove a claim is true while revealing, no other information - other than that the claim is true.

 bottom of page